ode2code95/ac21-update-server/docs/app-testing-topic.md

     - The domain itself (the problem you are solving) should basically be set in stone already.
 - We're interested in testing the domain layer.
   - These will be the functions that make up your *sub*s, *classes*, *services, *modules*, etc.
+  - Does not include storage or UI-layer testing.
+    - Exception to UI is the MVU architecture, where most of the UI is considered part of the domain model.

 ## Test Scope
 - Now that we understand *what* we're testing, why does the scope of my test matter?